 |Celebration of Regional Growth Awards|

 The Lansing Regional Chamber of Commerce began the Celebration of Regional Growth Awards luncheon as a community celebration and recognition of organizations that have made significant economic investment in the Greater Lansing region.
-Throughout the awards program, over 30 businesses have been recognized and they have contributed more than $1.5 billion to the regional economy.
+Throughout the awards program, 60 businesses have been recognized and have contributed more than $12.3 billion to the regional economy.

 2015 Celebration of Regional Growth Recipients: